Nixon Peabody LLP

 David: It all sounds like bad news for people with sweet tooths, Ben.
 So, I'm sorry to hear that.

-David: Rachel, what do you think is a good thing that people should be thinking about in this new year of work?
+David: What do you think is a good thing that people should be thinking about in this new year of work?

 Also, remember that Fed OSHA, now under the Biden Administration, is really thinking about taking a more aggressive approach to COVID-19.
 They are looking at releasing their own COVID-19 regulations soon.
 There may be a whole other set of regulations—federal regulations—employers are going to have to comply with as part of any reopening or return-to-office protocols.